storyprotocol/documentation/docs/Story Network (L1)/tokenomics-staking.md

 # Community Pool

-A percentage (currently 5%) of the newly minted tokens in every block will go to a community pool contract.
+A percentage of the newly minted tokens in every block will go to a community pool contract.
 The foundation will determine how to use the tokens sent to the pool.
 The maximum community pool percentage that can be set is 20%.

 The community pool contract address: **0xcccccc0000000000000000000000000000000002**